 Save the world

 Promare proves to be an excellent film debut for Studio Trigger, net of some imperfections and smudges.
 For all lovers of the previous works of the animation house, who will also be rewarded with a riot of citations to the universes they created, the vision is almost mandatory while detractors will continue to turn up their noses, without a shadow of a doubt.
 The feature film is therefore incredibly consistent with its roots, without seeking the favor of the general public in this first landing on the big screen, once again demonstrating the intellectual honesty of a group of workers who always and in any case creates something in which they firmly believe .
-Probably we are not facing a masterpiece but certainly the product shot by Hiroyuki Imaishi it deserves to be seen in the dining room and countless other subsequent ones.
+We are probably not facing a masterpiece but certainly the product shot by Hiroyuki Imaishi it deserves to be seen in the dining room and countless other subsequent ones.
 Exiting from the cinema, exalted by the vision, the scenes continue to echo in the head and the thought can only go to the studio's next film project, hoping it will arrive as soon as possible and prove even more memorable.